 FUND: Presently, only “AVA” is used in this box.
 Occasionally, special appropriations are issued to the Group and a new fund will be provided.

-ORG: Source of funds being used to pay expenses or to process reimbursements.
+ORG: Source of funds being used to pay contracted expenses or to process sponsor reimbursement requests.

 5900 – State/Local Grants (SL) issued to sponsors

 5810 – Federal grants for the Grand Canyon Airport